Meet the Chef Behind “Dining At The White House”

 During his tenure, he helped create and prepare meals for the First Families, for world leaders like Tony Blair and Nelson Mandela, for famous guests like Julia Child and Sophia Loren, and for holiday parties and trips to Camp David.

-Throughout his career, John has developed his signature style of cuisine, based on innovative menus that take advantage of fresh seasonal produce and creating first class presentation of the finished dish.
+Throughout his career, John has developed his signature style of cuisine based on innovative menus that take advantage of fresh seasonal produce and create first-class presentations of the finished dish.

-“One of my greatest satisfactions as a chef is presenting a first class meal and seeing the enjoyment that it brings to the diners and the goodwill and friendship that it promotes.” —John Moeller
+“One of my greatest satisfactions as a chef is presenting a first-class meal and seeing the enjoyment that it brings to the diners and the goodwill and friendship that it promotes.” —

 Chef Moeller has detailed his journey and White House experience in a new book, Dining at the White House—From the President’s Table to Yours that will be published in September 2013.
 He is currently conducting a book tour and runs State of Affairs Catering in his hometown of Lancaster.

 Looking to try some of Chef Moeller's exquisite fare?
 If you're in Lancaster, PA you can visit Chef Moeller's Restaurant and try some of his cuisine, and you may even meet